 Graduate students: We accept graduate students through the UMass Amherst MCB and OEB programs.
 If you are interested in joining and/or rotating in the lab, please email Lillian directly or come by the lab.

 Postdocs: If you are interested in joining the lab as a postdoc, please email Lillian directly, and include your CV and a cover letter explaining why you are interested in joining the lab and an idea you have for a project.

 Meanwhile, you might want to know more about us:

 The mission of the Fritz-Laylin lab is to take advantage of organismal diversity to understand cellular behaviors and how they evolved.
 We ask clear and important scientific questions and develop the most direct approaches to answer them.
 This includes learning new techniques, initiating collaborations with other labs, and developing new model organisms.

-Each lab develops its own unique culture that has a profound affect on the science that comes out of the lab, as well as the quality of the day-to-day existence in the lab.
+Each lab develops its own unique culture that has a profound affect on the lab’s science and the quality of day-to-day life in the lab.
 Our lab culture is based on the following acting principles:

 Joining a lab is like joining a sportball team.
 To help us play effectively as a team, it helps to know what we can expect from each other.